wireapp/wire-server/services/spar/test-scim-suite/README.md

 Note:
 When running test manually be aware of timeout settings in the services config, which are typically set to only a few seconds.
-If you are not fast enough manully you might get different results than running the suite with `newman`.
+If you are not fast enough you might get different results than running the suite with `newman`.